The ultimate guide to administrative tasks and duties

 What are administrative skills?

-Administrative skills comprise both hard and soft skills held by those in administrative positions.
-Ultimately, administrative skills are related to the running of a business and increasing office productivity.
-They include communication and organizational skills, as well as project management skills, bookkeeping skills, and time management skills.
+Administrative skills comprise the hard and soft skills essential for managing business operations and increasing office productivity.
+They include communication and organizational skills, as well as project management, bookkeeping, and time management skills.

 Examples of administrative skills